LLayta/LLayta.github.io/content/posts/asymptotic_analysis/index.md

 If we recall from a previous section, we say that an algorithm's time complexity doesn't mean it's faster or slower than another algorithms time complexity.
 This is because constants matter in the context that we're measuring speed.
 However, we're not measuring speed instead we are measuring growth over large inputs.

 ### Conclusion
 I have a confession to make.
 All of my examples are misleading, I am giving a tight bound equation for the algorithms.
 This makes it harder to visualize the "upper" bounding part of big O. We can sort of think of big O as a way of describing a set of upper bounding functions in relation to some work function.
-Bubble sort can be upper bounded by: $O(n^3)$, $O(n^4)$, and tons of other functions.
+Bubble sort can be upper bounded by any polynomial function in the form: $O(n^c)$ such that $c > 2$, and any other function that grows faster than a quadratic.
 We go over tight bounding and what we should actual use later on in the article.

 In summary, we utilize big O notation for describing the upper bounding behavior of an algorithm.
 This can be used to approximate but not precisely describe the worst case scenario for an algorithm.